Please take a look at the FAQs below before contacting us.

 Did eating a plant-based diet cure your endometriosis?

 No, there is no cure for endometriosis.
 But changing my diet and adding more wellness practices do help manage my symptoms in a huge way!
 My cookbook, One Part Plant, provides a lot more information on the topic.
+Please also check out our sister site Know Your Endo for everything endometriosis.

 Are you vegan?